 The bus from Shin matsuda station goes straight to the park, but only by walking can you take photos like this hehe.

-When I went (February 24), there were still quite a few trees that had not yet fully bloomed, so everyone can rest assured that they will still be beautiful in early March.
+When I visited on February 24, many trees had yet to fully bloom, so you can rest assured that the cherry blossoms will still be beautiful in early March.

 There are still many trees that haven't fully bloomed yet.